-Icahn School of Medicine at Mount Sinai's fourth-year MD students participated in one of the most exciting days of any medical student: Match Day.
-The annual event—where graduating students around the country simultaneously discover which residency programs they’ve been matched to—launches students into the next steps of their medical careers.
+The Icahn School of Medicine at Mount Sinai's fourth-year MD students participated in one of the most exciting days of any medical student: Match Day.
+Graduating students around the country simultaneously discover which residency programs they’ve been matched to—launching them into the next phase of their medical careers.

-The ISMMS graduates were among 18,187 U.S. medical students who participated in Match Day 2016—the largest match on record.
-The students will bring their accomplishments in the classroom, the laboratory, and the community to more than 20 specialties—the most popular specialties of this year's graduates are Medicine, Pediatrics, Emergency Medicine, Anesthesiology, and Psychiatry.
+ISMMS graduates were among 18,539 U.S. medical students who participated in Match Day 2017—the largest match to date.
+This year’s graduates will bring their accomplishments in the classroom, the laboratory, and the community to more than 20 specialties; the most popular specialties are: Internal Medicine, Emergency Medicine, Pediatrics, Family Medicine, General Surgery, and Orthopedic Surgery.